Franklin Adult Coed Softball Rules (Adopted 2019) amended 4/2023

 Pitching must take place from the mound furthest from home plate on fields where there are two mounds.
 Pitchers do NOT have to be in contact with the mound if they pitch from behind the rubber, they DO have to be in line with the mound and in the circle.
 If a pitcher is unable to get the ball over the plate, they must be replaced.
 Pitchers should not be overly cautious in placing the ball. ***There is NO pump fake pitching allowed, pitchers can throw knuckle and spin balls.

 12) Do not shoot the middle!
 Shooting middle is defined as hitting the ball between the lines to the left and right of the pitching rubber and under the 7-foot ceiling.
 If the ball is over 7 feet, it shall NOT be considered hitting middle.
-It is the home plate umpires job to access if the ball is hit between those two lines.
-If the ball is hit between those lines, the ump shall ask the pitcher if they feel violated/want the warning.
+It is the home plate umpires job to assess if the ball is hit between those two lines.
+It is at the umpire's discretion to discern whether or not the hit was intentional, malicious, or the batter could have avoided it (remember we have a host of rookie and unseasoned players that CANNOT control where they hit it.)
+Once the umpire has come to a conclusion and if the ball is hit between those lines, the ump shall ask the pitcher if they feel violated/want the warning.
 If the answer is yes, the team that shot middle will be issued a warning.
-If it happens again, it will result in an out.
-If a warning has been issued and the ball hits the pitcher, it will be considered a dead ball out, no runner shall advance.
-If the ball is hit middle but does not hit the pitcher, the batter shall be called out and play will continue as it is a live ball.
-If a pitcher is moving off the rubber to the left and right, they become a fielder and it is no longer considered shooting middle.
+If it happens again, it can result in an out.

 13) A walk consists of four balls.
 If a pitch is over the plate, the batter should swing, hitters should not wait and wait for the "perfect" pitch.
 A strike plate extension will be used to discourage waiting for the perfect pitch.
 Balls that are pitched and hit the strike plate extension will be called a strike.
 Strike calls while using a strike plate will be made by the umpire.
 Three called strikes with a strike plate or three missed swings will be ruled an out.
 Calls by the umpire must be decisively made (loud enough to be heard) and is not arguable or debatable.